joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

    e.
 Have an options menu, including the options to:

    ​	i.
-Change security level (from 128 bit AES to 256 bit AES).
+Change from 128 bit security to 256 security.
+128 bit is the bare minimum.

    ​	ii.
 Change the location of the vault.